 Visits to the museum are available Tuesday to Sunday from 10 am till 6 pm, the last admission is at 5 pm.
 It takes about two hours to see the whole exhibition.

 To get to Exploseum (Alfred Nobel Street) you need a car, taxi or take the bus 55 and change to bus 68.
+You may check the bus schedule for the buses here.

 The Archer Lady